petrosDemetrakopoulos/ethairballoons/README.md

  and the `type` field must be set to one of the legal [Solidity data types](https://solidity.readthedocs.io/en/v0.5.3/types.html).

  # Functions of `Schema` object
+`Schema` object implements all the functions needed to perform CRUD operations.
 As all blockchains have an asynchronous nature, all functions in the library return a callback function.
 After you initialize a `Schema`, you can call the following functions: